pacopedraza/HackflightSim/README.md

 [quadcopters](http://diydrones.com/profiles/blogs/flight-of-the-ladybug).
 * HackflightSim is tiny, using under 500 lines of C++ code for the simulator component.
 * HackflightSim is released under the GPL license, whereas AirSim uses the MIT license.
-* HackflightSim is currently supported only on Windows, whereas AirSim can also be run on Linux.
 * HackflightSim focuses exclusively on quadcopter firmware, whereas AirSim supports deep learning and different kinds of vehicles.